top of page

 InfinitySensorV2.png

-We are now offering samples of our latest Infinity Sensors V2.
+We are currently offering samples of our Infinity Sensors V2.
 The V2 is 3.5×8 mm, and has a bandwidth that exceeds 1 GHz.
 The graph below was measured using an Infinity Sensor V2 on the source of a low-side GaN device in a bridge leg.
 The waveform contains features, such as the turn-on surge and subsequent ringing, that require a bandwidth of at least 500 MHz to resolve.
 Also, in order for a circuit to switch at the speed shown, the insertion impedance of any current sensing needs to be well below 1 nH.
 The insertion impedance of the Infinity Sensor V2 is below 0.3 nH.
 This includes the additional parasitic inductance of adding the sensor to the board layout.

 Measurement.png